Performance of affine-splitting pseudo-spectral methods for fractional complex Ginzburg-Landau equations: Computation of propagators

-where $\tilde{\Phi}_A$ is the discrete approximation for the linear propagator $\phi_A$ in Hermite pseudo-spectral representation.
 The matrix exponential is computed via the \texttt{expm} function in \texttt{scipy} \cite{virtanen2020scipy}.
-To obtain the discrete propagator directly in grid space, the forward and backward discrete Hermite transforms are applied as matrix-vector multiplications with cost $\mathcal{O}(N^2)$
+To obtain the discrete approximation $\mathbf{\Phi}_A$ of the propagator $\phi_A$ in grid space we apply the forward and backward discrete Hermite transforms